WINTER 2024 COURSE REGISTRATION

 - Go to WebAdvisor.
 Log in to your Student account.
 Select, Express Registration.

-- Using the information recorded in Step 2, scroll through the menu to select the subject (this is not your program!), then enter the course number, section number and term.
+- Using the information recorded in Step 2, scroll through the menu to select the course subject then enter the course number, section number and term.

 - Click Continue.